vsnunes/sec1819/README.md

 * Java 1.8
 * Portuguese Citizen Card Driver

+In some system you may need to export the following variable in order to find the pteid library:

+    export LD_LIBRARY_PATH=/usr/local/lib

 ## Configurations for different OSs
 It is possible to build and run this project on Linux or Windows.